wilkelab/wilkelab.github.io.archive_sep_2020/positions.md

 **Postdocs.**
 The Wilke lab at UT Austin is looking to fill a postdoctoral position in computational or experimental systems biology.
 Review of applications will begin immediately and continue until the position is filled.
 Ideally, we are looking for somebody who could start in September or October of 2015.
+However, start dates will be flexible for qualified candidates.

 The Wilke lab currently has several ongoing projects studying virus-host interactions on a cellular level, using a variety of high-throughput approaches.
 Most projects are computational, and potential research questions range from differential-equation or stochastic modeling of viral replication inside a cell to viral proteomics to high-throughput image analysis of single-cell virology experiments.
 We are also interested in candidates who could carry out experiments in bacteriophage systems biology, in collaboration with the Bull lab at UT Austin.
 Candidates with expertise in ribosome profiling, particularly in E. coli, would be particularly suitable for this project.